cs1302uga/cs1302-ce23/README.md

 source code files.
 The remainder of the exercise focusses on using the Java Stream API to solve problems more concisely and clearly.

+## Course-Specific Learning Outcomes
+* **LO5.b:** (Partial) Utilize a build tool such as Maven or Ant to create and manage a complex software solution involving external dependencies.
+* **LO7.b:** Use stream-like operations (e.g., map, reduce, and filter in the Java Stream API) as an alternative to iteration in solving problems.
+Observe the difference between resulting implementations.

 ## References and Prerequisites

 * [Baeldung: Introduction to Java 8 Streams](https://www.baeldung.com/java-8-streams-introduction)